The concept of self-driving cars had been knocking around the Automotive industry for decades until Tesla’s foray into the industry.

-The deployment of self-driving cars first came into the scene in 2004 and it started with the Defense Advanced Research Projects challenging anyone to develop a self-driven car that can navigate 142 miles of the Mojave Desert for prize money of a million dollars.
+The deployment of self-driving cars first came onto the scene in 2004, and it started with the Defense Advanced Research Projects challenging anyone to develop a self-driven car that can navigate 142 miles of the Mojave Desert for prize money of a million dollars.
 Although no developer was successful in 2004, it paved the way for a community dedicated to delivering self-driven vehicles to the masses.

-As for the longer answer, a more nuanced approach that takes into consideration today’s statistics and predictions for the future is needed.
+As for the longer answer, a more nuanced approach that considers today’s statistics and predictions for the future is needed.
 In this post, our perspective on the impact of self-driving cars on society will be divided into three sections.
 These sections will consider its economic, social, and technological impact on society.

-The Economic Impact of Self Driving Cars
+The Economic Impact of Self-Driving Cars

-The Social Impact of Self Driving Cars
+The Social Impact of Self-Driving Cars

-The accident stories involving self-driving cars still cause a stir today and this raises questions of how safe these vehicles have to be in order to be accepted by society at large?
-The benchmark is obviously the 518,000 crashes per month set by manually-driven vehicles.
+The accident stories involving self-driving cars still cause a stir today, raising questions about how safe these vehicles have to be to be accepted by society at large.
+The benchmark is the 518,000 crashes per month set by manually-driven vehicles.

 Although self-driving car regulations are still being created, a successful regulation policy will accelerate the acceptance of self-driving cars.
 Once this is achieved, more manufacturers will partake in building self-driving vehicles which will lead to rapid innovation.

-The Technology Impact of Self Driving Cars
+The Technology Impact of Self-Driving Cars

 What Will The Car Of The Future Be Like?